In Memory: Eloise Greenfield: Groundbreaking Author of Children’s Literature

 Here is a description of Greenfield’s life and impact, adapted from the African American Registry.

 She grew up in Langston Terrace, a public housing development for African Americans in Washington, D.C. which she recalls fondly and describes in Childtimes: A Three Generation Memoir.
 The library was two minutes from her back door, so she spent a lot of time there.
 She and the other children in the housing project played games, danced in fire hydrant showers, and jumped rope.

 Greenfield graduated from Cardozo Senior High School in 1946 and attended Miner Teachers College in Washington until 1949.
 Her first job was as a clerk typist with the U.S. Patent Office.

-Greenfield has stated that her family and her efforts to fight racism are the two most important concerns in her life.
+Greenfield stated that her family and her efforts to fight racism were the two most important concerns in her life.